 - The Centre for the Creative Industries supports work across a range of creative disciplines using the latest in television production technology.

-- Students lead Glyndwr.tv live sessions, streamed live and featuring a mixture of high profile as well as local bands and performers.
+- You will lead Glyndwr.tv live sessions, stream live and feature a mixture of high-profile, as well as, local bands and performers.

 - There are two audio post-production studios in the Wall Studio and TV studio respectively.